Lost in Translation (film): Narrative

 Lost in Translation has also been noted for defying the conventions of mainstream romantic films.
-Haslem writes that the classic romantic comedy assures the audience that the couple has a future, but Coppola defies expectations by refusing to unite the central characters.
+Film historian Wendy Haslem writes that the classic romantic comedy assures the audience that the couple has a future, but Coppola defies expectations by refusing to unite the central characters.
 She points to elements such as Bob and Charlotte's lack of sexual consummation as one factor that obscures whether their pairing is more romantic or platonic.
 Writing about the concluding sequence in which the characters make their final goodbyes, Haslem argues, "Conventionally in mainstream cinema, the kiss ... signifies resolution by reinforcing the myth of romantic love.
 But in this new wave of contemporary anti-romance romance, the kiss signifies ambiguity."
 The academic Nicholas Y.B.
 Wong contends that the film's lack of "heart-melting connections and melodramatic (re)unions between characters" represents a postmodern portrait of love, writing that Lost in Translation is "about non-love, the predominance of affairs and the complexities of intimacy.
 Characters vacillate between falling in love and out of love.
 They are neither committed to someone nor emotionally unattached."
 Coppola said Bob and Charlotte's relationship is "supposed to be romantic but on the edge. ...
 [A] little bit more than friends but not an actual romance. ...
 To me, it's pretty un-sexual between them—innocent and romantic, and a friendship."